zmmille2/git-fundamentals/topics/02-main-flow.md

 git config --global push.default simple
 ```
 There's a good post [here](https://stackoverflow.com/questions/948354/default-behavior-of-git-push-without-a-branch-specified) talking about why this is the case.

+## Pull Requests

+Finally, let's make a pull request showcasing these changes.
+Luckily, after a `push`, there should be a link to make a pull request right away.

 ---
 [Prev](01-fork-and-clone.md) - [Home](../README.md) - [Next](03-resolving-conflicts.md)